distributed-lab/simplicity-bn254/README.md

 )
 ```

-So, in general to execute pariring test for your own data you should:
+So, in general, to execute a pairing test for your own witness, you should:
 1. Insert your input points in the Affine coordinates in `test_miller()` function.
-Run it and receive the reslut of Miller loop execution;
+Run it and receive the result of the Miller loop execution;
-2. Evaluate the inverse element to be used in the pairing's final exponention using our CLI;
+2. Evaluate the inverse element to be used in the pairing's final exponentiation using our CLI;
 3. Insert your input points in the Affine coordinates in `test_pair()` function in a couple with Miller loop result inverse and evaluate the pairing.

 ## Benchmark